Naina (2002 film): Plot

-The film begins with Annamalai (Jayaram), a ghost, trying to talk to his son Pasupathy (Jayaram), but nobody has been able to see or hear him since his death.
-Pasupathy is a taxi driver, and he is in love with the lawyer Vaanathi (Manya).
-Aavudaiyappan (Vadivelu), a con medium, becomes the only one who can hear Annamalai.
+The ghost of Annamalai is trying to communicate with his son Pasupathy.
+The latter, a taxi driver, is in love with the lawyer Vaanathi.
+Aavudaiyappan, a con medium, becomes the only one who can hear Annamalai.
 After being annoyed by Annamalai, Aavudaiyappan finally decides to help him.
-They meet Pasupathy, but Pasupathy seems to hate his deceased father.
+They meet Pasupathy, who seems to hate his deceased father.

 In the past, the widower Annamalai was a wealthy man and womanizer.
 Every time there was a good news in his village, he tonsured Pasupathy's head.
-He later got married a second time with Azhagu Nachiyar (Bhanupriya), and they had a daughter.
-During a ceremony, a person pushed from behind in Yajna.
+He later got married a second time with Azhagu Nachiyar, and they had a daughter.
+During a ceremony, a person pushed Annamalai from behind in Yajna.
 The villagers thought that the innocent Pasupathy killed his father, so he ran away.

-Annamalai does not know the person who killed him.
+Annamalai does not know who killed him.
 Pasupathy decides to go back to his village.
 He wants to prove his innocence at all costs and wants to find the one who killed his father.
-When Azhagu Nachiyar meets Velu (Rajan P. Dev), who is Annamalai's brother, she becomes unconscious.
+When Azhagu Nachiyar meets Annamalai's brother Velu, she becomes unconscious.
 Annamalai regains her consciousness and makes her overhear Velu's conversation.
 It turns out that Velu had killed Annamalai to grab his property and blamed the murder on Pasupathy.

-In the climax, Pasupathy will performs the last rites of his father, while Velu tries to disrupt the rites.
+In the climax, Pasupathy performs the last rites of his father, while Velu tries to disrupt the rites.
 Velu gets burned and also becomes a ghost.
 In the end, Pasupathy joins his father's position in the village.